 Exposure to arthropod bites can be minimized by modifying patterns of activity or behavior.
 Some vector mosquitoes are most active in twilight periods at dawn and dusk or in the evening.
 Avoidance of outdoor activity during these periods may reduce risk of exposure.
 Wearing long-sleeved shirts, long pants and hats will minimize areas of exposed skin.
-Shirts should be tucked in; repellents applied to clothing, shoes, mosquito nets and other gear, to enhance protection.
+Shirts should be tucked in and repellents should be applied to clothing, shoes, mosquito nets and other gear to enhance protection.